It’s a pretty safe assumption that everyone planning to

 Matters of Life & Death Scholarship Writing Contest

-The goals of the Matters of Life & Death Scholarship Writing Contest are to help California students develop awareness of the issues surrounding end-of-life decision-making and to financially assist college-bound scholars.
-Each applicant must answer the question: Why do I need an advance directive when I turn 18?
+The goals of the Matters of Life & Death Scholarship Writing Contest are to help California students develop awareness of the issues surrounding aid in dying and to financially assist college-bound scholars.
+Each applicant must answer the question listed on our website.

 New York Financial Writers' Association Scholarship